 What is 21 Days of Prayer and Fasting?

-On January 6th we will begin our 21 Days of Fasting & Prayer!
-This is a time we intentionally set aside time to seek God, hear from Him, repent and worship Him.
+On January 2nd we will begin our 21 Days of Prayer & Fasting!
+This is a time we intentionally set aside time to:

-To get the most from the 21 Days, we encourage you to commit to a time of prayer each day, read your Bible daily and fast 1 or multiple days.
+To get the most from the 21 Days, we encourage you to commit to three things:

-We will end our time of Fasting & Prayer with a special service on Wednesday, January 26 at 7 PM called SACRED ASSEMBLY.
+We will end our time of Fasting & Prayer with a special service on Wednesday, January 22nd at 7 PM called SACRED ASSEMBLY.
 We invite you to mark your calendars and make it a priority to join us for this powerful evening of worship, prayer and consecration.

-21 Days of Prayer
+21 Days of Prayer is for YOU!

 If you sense God has more for your life, 21 Days of Prayer is a great place to start believing Him for all that He has for you.
 As you practice seeking Him first, He will move on your behalf like never before.
 You will start to see the power of prayer impact your relationships, work, family, and every area of your life.
 Whether you join us in person or online, we would love for you to be part of 21 Days of Prayer